-Sum 2.13501 log. of 136.46 feet, the diff. of altitude.
+Sum 2.
+13501 log. of 136.
+46 feet, the diff. of altitude.

-The difference of altitude, as obtained by levelling with the spirit-level, (Phil.
+The difference of altitude, as obtained by levelling with the spiritlevel, (Phil.
 Trans.
-1831, Part I.)=135.57 feet, differing only 0.89 feet from that obtained above.
+1831, Part I.) = 135.57 feet, differing only 0.89 feet from that obtained above.
+Hence we see to what a degree of accuracy differences of level may be determined by the barometer.
 The observations should be made simultaneously at both stations, but to do this, two observers and two barometers are required.
 When there is only one observer, he should, after making his first observations, lose no time in hastening to his second station, to make his observations there; which, if done quickly, and the atmosphere is undergoing no change at the time, will answer nearly as well as if simultaneous observations were made by a barometer at each station.